Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Method details

 \subsection{LMM-powered scene graph generation}

 After obtaining the set of objects in the scene, we then use an LMM (e.g. GPT-4o) to obtain the scene-graph.
-The scene-graph provide information about relationships between objects, including support relations.
+The original input image is augmented by partitioning into semantically meaningful regions and overlaying a set of visual marks on it.
+Specifically, we use predicted object masks $\mathbf{M}$ to represent image regions of interest and each region is marked by its corresponding $\langle\textit{object id}\rangle$ that can be recognized and referred by GPT-4o using its OCR and visual reasoning capabilities.
+The generated scene-graph provide information about relationships between objects, including support relations.

 We specify to the LMM the desired output response in JSON format so it can be successfully executed by the program afterward.
 We also limit object supporting relations to be selected from [``placed on'', ``mounted on''].
 To encourage the LMM to obey the provided numeric object marks and reduce hallucination errors, we use interleaved text prompt by incorporating the object marks and template response format into the scene graph generation prompt directly for symbolic reference.

 Prompt for extracting a scene graph for objects in a image.
 Note the objects were already identified and provided as input.